cerner/terra-toolkit/packages/browserslist-config-terra/README.md

 3. PATCH versions represent backwards-compatible bug fixes.

 Consult the component CHANGELOGs, related issues, and PRs for more information.

-## Contributing

-Please read through our [contributing guidelines](CONTRIBUTING.md).
-Included are directions for issue reporting and pull requests.

 ## LICENSE